Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 == Formalization

 In this section, we formalize the notion of correct concurrent algorithms and harmless ABA problem.
 We will base our proofs on these formalisms to prove their correctness.
+We also provide a simple way to theoretically model our queues' performance.

 === Linearizability